 Ever thought of creating a Memory Frame?
 They’re such a lovely thing to make as a reminder of a person or event.
 I’ve made a new Cherish the Ordinary Papercut to put in ours, to commemorate a very dear friend.

-A couple of weeks ago I wrote about the death of my friend.
+A couple of weeks ago I wrote about her passing.

-Every conversation we’d had — in the weeks leading up to her death — had been very upbeat and positive, to the extent that I had been lulled into a
+Every conversation we’d had — in the weeks leading up to her passing away — had been very upbeat and positive, to the extent that I had been lulled into a

 very false sense of security about the extent of her illness.